A cost-effective orchard netting against fruit sucking moth (Eudocima materna) in pomegranate (Punica granatum)

 Abstract

-Fruit piercing and sucking moth (FPSM), Eudocima materna, causes serious pre‑harvest losses in pomegranate (Punica granatum L.) in South Karnataka during the peak fruiting season (september–november).
+Fruit piercing and sucking moth (FPSM) causes serious pre‑harvest losses in pomegranate in Southern Karnataka during the peak fruiting season (September–November).
 Adult moths pierce the fruit rind, leading to secondary rots, while chemical control is ineffective and undesirable due to residue concerns.
-A three‑year field study (2023–25) conducted in two commercial orchards in Devanahalli taluk evaluated four management options: whole‑orchard netting, single‑tree netting, banana baiting with chlorpyrifos and azadirachtin spray.
+A three‑year field study (2023–2025) conducted in two commercial orchards in Devanahalli Taluk evaluated four management options whole‑orchard netting, single‑tree netting, banana baiting with chlorpyrifos, and azadirachtin spray.
 Whole‑orchard and single‑tree netting consistently resulted in zero fruit damage across all years, whereas banana baiting and azadirachtin provided partial control.
 Statistical analysis confirmed highly significant treatment effects.
-Whole‑orchard netting, costing about ₹ 20,000 per acre, offered complete protection with a favorable benefit-cost ratio.
+Whole‑orchard netting, costing about ₹20,000/acre, offered complete protection with a favourable benefit-cost ratio.
 Demonstration effects led to rapid farmer adoption, with over 92% adoption across major pomegranate‑growing regions by 2025.
-Whole‑orchard netting thus represents an effective, residue‑free, eco‑friendly and economically viable strategy for FPSM management.
+Whole‑orchard netting, thus, represents an effective, residue‑free, eco‑friendly, and economically viable strategy for FPSM management.

 Downloads